BIDMCDigitalPsychiatry/LAMP-platform/docs/platforms_vs_apps.md

     > Using the Automations framework in the LAMP Platform is like the difference between running an entire chemistry lab to individually process your patient blood tests versus having an in-house medical diagnostics facility that simply provides profile reports for every processed blood sample.

     It’s the integrated digital ‘medical diagnostics facility’ for the terabytes of data that you quickly capture using the LAMP Platform — and you can quickly get started with any of our pre-built templates, or customize every aspect of the processing pipeline for your unique needs.

----

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on July 5th, 2020.*